Myzocytosis

-Myzocytosis (from Greek: myzein, (μυζεῖν) meaning "to suck" and kytos (κύτος) meaning "container", hence referring to "cell") is a method of feeding found in some heterotrophic organisms.
-It is also called "cellular vampirism" as the predatory cell pierces the cell wall and/or cell membrane of the prey cell with a feeding tube, the conoid, sucks out the cellular content and digests it.
+Myzocytosis (from Greek: myzein, (μυζεῖν) meaning "to suck" and kytos (κύτος) meaning "container", hence referring to "cell") is a specialized form of endocytosis found in some heterotrophic organisms.
+It is the process by which a predatory cell pierces the cell wall and/or cell membrane of a prey cell, using a feeding tube (the conoid), to suck out and digest the cellular contents.
+This particular class of endocytosis is restricted to parasites that feed on single cells.